TNO-MST/c2sim-server/docs/content/security/openid.md

 # OpenID Connect (OIDC) Integration

 This section describes how the C2SIM server integrates with OpenID Connect (OIDC) for authentication and authorization.

+OpenID Connect (OIDC) is an identity layer built on top of OAuth 2.0.
+While OAuth 2.0 is designed for authorization (granting access to resources), OpenID Connect adds authentication.

 Within this project the [keycloak](https://www.keycloak.org/) implementation is used as Identity Provider (IDP).

 ![](images/SecurityFlow.png)

 ## Terminology